Zambia women's national football team: History

+In 2006, Zambia hosted a regional COSAFA women's football tournament.
+Originally nine countries were scheduled to participate but Mozambique withdrew and the number was cut to eight.
+South Africa won the tournament and Zambia came out as third place winner.

 The 2006 team had 20 players.
 The regional COSAFA championship team was announced on 18 August 2006.
-Three other players were chosen as reserves.
-The roster included Goalkeepers: Mwenzi Lungu and Christabel Kabemba, Defenders: Sampa Mutale, Lillian Chalimbana, Florence Tembo, Anna Lungu, Harriet Banda, Charity Mwanza and Ruth Mubanga, Midfielders: Etas Banda, Martha Mutale, Susan Banda and Rixina Lutaka, Strikers: Gift Lisaka, Charity Mpongo, Debora Shamaoma, Mwangala Kamuti, Noria Sosala, Mutimbwa Chizyuka and Sandra Mwamba.
-The reserves were Loveness Musoni, Leya Bowa and Abba Lungu.
 The 2006 Confederation of Southern African Football Associations women's tournament was held in Lusaka.
-They were in Group A. On 22 August, they tied Namibia 2–2 with Noria Sosala scoring in the 15th minute and Charity Mpongo scoring in the 30th minute for Zambia.
-They beat Swaziland 7–0 on 24 August, with Charity Mpongo scoring in the 23rd, 43rd, 64th and 67th minutes, Susan Banda scoring in the 37th minute, Gift Lishika scoring in the 41st minute, and Martha Kapombo scoring in the 56th minute for Zambia.
-They finished in the top of their group.
-On 25 August in a semifinal against Namibia, they tied 1–1 with Martha Kapombo scoring their only goal in the 90th minute.
-They lost the game in an overtime shoot out by 4–5.
-On 26 August, they beat Zimbabwe 2–1 to finish third with Noria Sosala scoring both goals in the 67th and 75th minutes.
+It was in Group A. On 22 August, it tied Namibia 2–2 with Noria Sosala scoring in the 15th minute and Charity Mpongo scoring in the 30th minute for Zambia.
+It beat Swaziland 7–0 on 24 August, with Charity Mpongo scoring in the 23rd, 43rd, 64th and 67th minutes, Susan Banda scoring in the 37th minute, Gift Lishika scoring in the 41st minute, and Martha Kapombo scoring in the 56th minute for Zambia.
+It finished in the top of its group.
+On 25 August in a semifinal against Namibia, it tied 1–1 with Martha Kapombo scoring its only goal in the 90th minute.
+It lost the game in an overtime shoot out by 4–5.
+On 26 August, it beat Zimbabwe 2–1 to finish third with Noria Sosala scoring both goals in the 67th and 75th minutes.

-2007 saw an improvement in rank for Zambia, moving up nine sports to 117 best team in the world.
-That year, the team was supported to participate in the 2007 African Games qualifying tournament, opening against the Mozambique women's national football team but Zambia withdrew from the tournament before they played a single game.
+2007 saw an improvement in rank for Zambia, moving up 9 sports to 117 best team in the world.
+That year, the team was supported to participate in the 2007 African Games qualifying tournament, opening against the Mozambique women's national football team and Zambia withdrew from the tournament before it played a single game.
 Later that year, on Sunday, 2 December 2007 in a game played in Harare, Zimbabwe won 3–1 against Zambia.
 The game was part of the 2008 African Women Championship.
 In the return match on Sunday, 16 December 2007 in a game played in Lusaka, Zambia won 2–1 against Zimbabwe.

 In 2008, the team's ranking again went up, this time to 110.
-The played one FIFA recognised match on Sunday, 4 May 2008 in a game played in Benguela against Botswana.
+The played 1 FIFA recognised match on Sunday, 4 May 2008 in a game played in Benguela against Botswana.
 Zambia won 4–2, holding on from a 3–1 score at the half.
 In 2009, FIFA ranked the country as the 92 in the world.
-That year, they did not play any FIFA recognised matches.
+That year, it did not play any FIFA recognised matches.
 The team's world ranking fell in 2010 to 122.
-That year, they played in only two FIFA recognised matches.
+That year, it played in 2 FIFA recognised matches.
 The first was on Saturday, 2 October 2010 in a game played in Lobatse against Botswana, which Zambia won 4–1, holding on to a 3–0 half time lead.
 The second game was on Saturday, 23 October 2010 in a game played in Lusaka.
 Zambia won 2–1 against Botswana holding on to a 1–0 half time lead.